 What age Groups are Electric toothbrushes suitable for?

 Electric toothbrushes can be used at any age, from baby to pensioner.
 However, you must ensure that you choose the correct toothbrush for your needs.
-Electric toothbrushes come in a variety of sizes available to suite the following age groups:
+They come in a variety of sizes available to suite the following age groups:

 Babies and Toddlers: These toothbrushes have very small brush heads, soft vibrations and must be used by a parent or suitable adult on the child.
 Never leave a baby unsupervised with an electric toothbrush – no matter the size of brush.
 Always check with the manufacturer or professional dentist to ensure the toothbrush is suitable for your baby.